Text Link

 How does that compare with Hyfe CMS?

 The Hyfe CMS uses a wrist-worn wearable that operates continuously.
 The system includes a device that is a consumer-grade smartwatch that complies with multiple international certifications, ensuring its safety and quality across various markets.
 Among others, the device has obtained UKCA certification for the UK, TELEC for Japan, and both FCC and IC certifications for the U.S. and Canada, respectively.
-Additionally, it meets the CE marking requirements for the European Union and adheres to ROHS and REACH directives, which regulate hazardous substances and chemicals.
 The device is also certified for safe air and sea transportation, ensuring compliance with global shipping standards.

 The Device includes sensors and computational power typical of modern premium smart wearables.
 The cough detection model, powered by AI, runs using state-of-the-art edge computing, enabling real-time, continuous detection of coughs without recording any audio.
 The device does not record sound; instead, it generates timestamps corresponding to detected coughs.
 These timestamps are processed by Hyfe’s insights engines, which provide investigators with cough analytics in real time.